Equality planning

 Supervising equality planning

 The Non-Discrimination Ombudsman supervises compliance with the obligation to promote equality under the Non-Discrimination Act.
 For example, when reviewing discrimination contacts, the Non-Discrimination Ombudsman regularly requests equality promotion plans from public authorities, private actors performing public administrative functions, education institutions and education providers.
-Occupational safety and health authorities of the Regional State Administrative Agencies supervise compliance with the employers’ obligation to prepare equality plans.

 Are you preparing an equality promotion plan?